The Devils Below

 Before the human female appeared, perfumed with sweet things,

-The last metamorphosis (so often before named as resurrection)
+The last metamorphosis (so often before named as resurrection) took place:

-To human pleasures, to those above, and to the divine.
+But still subservient to human pleasures, to those above, and to the divine.

 The creature has the characteristics of both sexes – nebulae and rare –

-And gives origin to the female organ, the nature of flowers,
+And gives origin to the female organ, the nature of flowers, and the everlasting

+Semen upon the prolific earth.
 The worms and brutes sing praises to God,

 And the creature having leisure takes an interest in itself,

-And demands particular attention, and is not at all perplexed
+And demandsparticular attention, and is not at all perplexed

 By the amatory life; which by a kind of habit produce ova.

-Heaven might appear the more transcendent, coalescing soft,
+Heaven might appear the more transcendent, coalescing soft, rather rare –

+Of the finest classic outline.
 Yet the unchanging picture is a visionary dream,

 An involuntary act that constitutes infinity.
+What the female furnishes

-Except by accident, and is essentially immortal.
+Is not thus alive, except by accident, and is essentially immortal.

 Spirit of the air, who dies faintly away, there is scarcely a memory.